ZrrSkywalker/MonoDETR/README.md

 Note that the randomness of training for monocular detection would cause a variance of ±1 AP<sub>3D</sub> on KITTI.

-The results in the paper:
+The official results in the paper:

 <table>
     <tr>